Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Experiments

 \subsection{Results for Class-Imbalanced Global Datasets}

-In the real-world settings, the global dataset of all the clients is not always class-balanced.
+In real-world settings, the global dataset of all the clients is not always class-balanced.
 Hence, we investigate two different cases to show the superiority of our method and provide more details of their settings in Section \ref{Sec:settingCase12}.
-For the convenience of constructing a class-imbalanced global dataset, each client only has one class of data with the same quantity.
+To simplify the construction of a class-imbalanced global dataset, each client only has one class of data with the same quantity.
 We report the best test accuracy in Table \ref{imbalancebest} and present the corresponding $QCID$ values in Section \ref{Sec:QCIDcase12}.